-- Attend school regularly; ready to learn with homework completed. - Seek assistance from my teacher when I have problems with my schoolwork. - Resolve conflicts in positive, non-violent ways. - Talk to my family about what is learned in school. - Use my free time wisely by participating in worthwhile cultural, recreational, and learning activities. - Respect the similarities and differences of all people.
+- 1. Attend school regularly, ready to learn with homework completed. - 2.
+Seek assistance from my teacher when I have problems with my schoolwork. - 3.
+Resolve conflicts in positive, non-violent ways and be responsible for my own behavior. - 4.
+Talk to my family about what is learned in school.